honvl/PCB-reflow-solder-heat-plate/README.md

 ## Introduction

 The PCB reflow solder heat plate can be used to solder small PCBs with SMD parts.
 The user can control the maximum temperature and heating curve.
+Buy a pre-assembled version here: https://www.tindie.com/products/littlethings/pcb-reflow-soldering-hot-plate/

 ## Hardware design